Louisiana Court Records

 Persons interested in locating an inmate in Louisiana may contact the Louisiana DPS&C for prisoners in any of the state facilities.
 Requesters may find inmates through the imprisoned person locator service by calling (225)–383–4580.
 This requires the inmate’s DOC number or name and date of birth.
 Louisiana’s DPS&C inmate locator system is updated every 24 hours and excludes information about people under probation or pre-trial.
 The information available on inmate locator includes:

 To find an inmate in Parish jails or City prisons, interested persons may search the parish sheriff’s online portal.
 For instance, the Baton Rouge’s Sheriff’s Office maintains a parish prison inmate list, and users are to provide the inmate’s full name to complete the search.
-For jails that do not have online search tools, interested persons are advised to visit the Sheriff’s office in person.
+For jails that do not have online search tools, interested persons may visit the Sheriff’s office in person.

 How To Find A Federal Inmate In Louisiana?